World of Outlaws: Sprint car specifications

 A WoO Sprint Car must weigh at least 1,425 pounds (646kg) with the driver in the car.
 The mandated 410-cubic inch engine (6.7 litre) produces over 900 horsepower, uses mechanical fuel injection and must run on methanol fuel.
-The series' specification tire manufacturer Continental AG works with the World of Outlaws to designate legal tire compounds for a circuit among different compounds available to competitors, as the tire must suitably respond to the track surface.
-Continental technicians will reject certain compounds at certain circuits if they are unfit for the surface or may provide an unfair advantage.
+The series' specification tire manufacturer works with the World of Outlaws to designate legal tire compounds for a circuit among different compounds available to competitors, as the tire must suitably respond to the track surface.
+Tire technicians will reject certain compounds at certain circuits if they are unfit for the surface or may provide an unfair advantage.
 The series' cars have a large top mounted wing with sideboards that face opposite directions to help produce a great amount of downforce to help the car turn and maximize grip, both in the corners and on the straightaways.
 The cars also have smaller wings on the nose to provide more downforce to the front wheels.

 Sprint cars use "quick change" rear ends.
 This allows the teams to quickly change the gear ratio for different size tracks.
 Most cars use a torsion bar suspension system.
 Different size bars either soften or stiffen the suspension.
 Torsion bars, and specialty shock absorbers are the key ingredients in the handling of sprint cars.
 That coupled with the wings, tire stagger, light weight, and enormous horsepower make these cars some of the fastest race cars in the world.
 The monstrous power-to-weight ratios of Sprint Cars can exceed that of Formula 1 cars in the right circumstances.

 Sprint Cars have a very distinct stance since they have two very different sized rear tires.
 The right rear tire on a sprint car is 105 inches in circumference.
 In contrast, the left rear tire is only between 90 and 98 inches in circumference, depending on the track size and conditions.
 The difference in the tire sizes is called stagger.
 The more stagger the car has, the sharper the car can turn, but at the expense of straight line speed.

 Sprint cars do not have starters, so push trucks are used to push the cars to start the engines.
 Sprint Cars only have an in/out direct drive with a fixed gear ratio, no reverse gear and no clutch.